EzraSkwarka/CYOA_Helper/README.md

 ## Steps

 ​		Once you have those just open a git window in the download directory and run the command 'npm run start'.
 This Will open a new chromium window with the game ready to play.
+For the most up-to-date version check-out the dev branch, for a more stable experience download the main branch.

 # Contributing